Let’s not beat around the bush. Speaking to a potential employer – someone you’ve likely never met – by video, is daunting.

 2. Test your tech

 The likes of Zoom, Webex, Skype and Microsoft Teams have made it easier for us to communicate with each other, but it does add an extra element of stress when you’re worrying that it’s not going to work on your computer, your internet keeps dropping, or that you’re going to forget to take yourself off mute.
 To save a bucket load of worry, spend some time getting familiar with it beforehand.
 You’ll feel a lot more comfortable on the day if you’re not having to get to grips with a new piece of software for the first time.
-You can download Careers Fair Plus on the App Store, Google Play, or you can access it via a web browser.

 3. Do some deep breathing